-Examination: The midterm exam is scheduled to be held in class on October 21.
-Details about the centrally-planned final examination are TBA.
+Examination: The midterm exam is scheduled to be held during the week of October 16-20.
+Details about the final examination are TBA.
 The final exam is NOT cumulative.
 However, due to the nature of the knowledge learned in this class, for the final exam, you are expected to know basic concepts and skills learned before the midterm.